+In practice, College staff prepares all file contents that will be put before the Committee and the applicant is afforded 30 days to make submissions on the file contents.
+If additional information is received from a third party on behalf of the applicant, the applicant is forwarded the new information and afforded an additional 30 days to make submissions.

 b) Explain why access to applicants' own records would be limited or refused.
 Section 19.
-(2) of the SW&SSW Act defines an exception to disclosure of an application to an applicant:

-"The Registrar may refuse to give an applicant anything that may, in the Registrar's opinion, jeopardize the safety of any person".
-To date, this has not occurred.

-- c) State how and when you give applicants estimates of the fees for making records available. - N.A.
-The College does not charge fees for making records available. - d) List the fees for making records available.

-e) Describe the circumstances under which payment of the fees for making records available would be waived or would have been waived.
+(2) of the SWSSWA defines an exception to disclosure of an application to an applicant: "The Registrar may refuse to give an applicant anything that may, in the Registrar's opinion, jeopardize the safety of any person".
+To date, this has not occurred. c) State how and when you give applicants estimates of the fees for making records available.
+N.A.
+The College does not charge fees for making records available. d) List the fees for making records available.
+N.A. e) Describe the circumstances under which payment of the fees for making records available would be waived or would have been waived.
+N.A.
+Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.
+No changes.
+BACK TO INDE

-Resources for Applicants (5 / 13)
+Resources for Applicants (5 / 13)-

 - a) List and describe any resources that are available to applicants, such as application guides, exam blueprints or programs for orientation to the profession. - 1.
-Application packages include a Registration Guide (application guide) that describes the registration requirements, including required documents and fees and how to complete the application form. - 2.
-College staff respond to inquiries by e-mail, telephone, fax and by meeting with prospective applicants. - b) Describe how your organization provides information to applicants about these resources.
+Application packages include a Registration Guide (application guide) that describes the registration requirements.
+The package also includes additional information regarding registration, and where applicable, relevant College forms.